 So, why do I so strongly advocate guest blogging?
 Because a properly-executed guest blogging campaign yields the strongest and safest ROI while simultaneously supporting your SEO, social media, and content marketing efforts.
 It builds the most valuable, long-term equity in your business, and, most importantly, requires nothing more than a computer and an Internet connection to execute.
 This means there are no excuses; if you’re reading this, you already have everything necessary to start a guest blogging campaign and grow your business online.

 Don’t have time?
 Hire staff and assign them some of your duties to take things off your plate.
-Trust me, this is an initiative you should be making time for.
+Or, simply outsource your blogging to us.

 One of the most immediate benefits of guest blogging is the referral traffic you’ll receive.
 Assuming you include at least one link pointing back to your root domain on each individual post, you’ll see an increase in referral traffic from those external sources.
 For example, if your guest post gets 1,000 views and 10 percent of those readers end up clicking on your link, you’ll end up with 100 free visitors to your site.
 Since those links (and posts) are permanent, your referral traffic will continue to increase and compound over time.